vivvyinks/Tales-Of-Aurania/content/Glossary/Places Of Interest/Nation POIs/The Rustyards.md

 A massive, abandoned switching yard, where rolling stock and locomotives go to die.
 Originally a WRF freightyard, this once-venerable area has fallen into disrepair and disuse with the introduction of faster trains and mage-based cargo shunting.
+Where the [[Mirage]] was hidden by [[Gwip Longtail]].